Updated · Mar 22, 2023

 - You can use it to hide your IP address.

-- The data can get leaked while it passes through a proxy, as it is not encrypted.
+- The data can leak while it passes through a proxy, as it is not encrypted.

 - Most intermediary servers keep logs.
 This means others can track your online activity.